aldoea/SO1Proyect3/README.md

 The path for the epensive file is declared in the  var "String expensivePath".

 ## This program does:
-  ..Write expensive file with items
+- Write expensive file with items
-  ..Write cheap file with items
+- Write cheap file with items
-  ..Write stock file with all items
+- Write stock file with all items
-  ..Write client file with clients
+- Write client file with clients
-  ..Write TMP for modifications
+- Write TMP for modifications
-  ..Write sells file with sells
+- Write sells file with sells

 ## Commands:
-  ..Write items:
-    <itemId> <itemName> <itemPrice> If the price is lower or equal to 100 it will be a cheap item and then it will be in cheap file
+- Write items: "itemId itemName itemPrice" If the price is lower or equal to 100 it will be a cheap item and then it will be in cheap file
-  ..Write clients:
-    client <clientId> <clientName>
-  ..Write sells:
+- Write clients: "client clientId clientName"
-    sell <clientId> <productId> <chantity> If the client or the product don't exist the functión won't create a sell.
+- Write sells: "sell clientId productId chantity" If the client or the product don't exist the functión won't create a sell.
-  ..Modify prices:
-    modify <productName> <newPrice>
+- Modify prices: "modify productName newPrice"